 Bundles can also be deployed in-memory, which allows your developers to spin up workloads on their laptops to simulate an environment similar to a real production deployment.

 The Juju client can run on Linux, Windows, or OSX.
-And of course, once you have the Juju GUI up, all you need is a web browser to manage your environment and deploy more software, or scale up your existing applications.
+And of course, once you have the Juju GUI up, all you need is a web browser to manage your environment and deploy more software, or scale up your existing services.

 Charms can be written in any language or configuration management scripting system.
 Chef and Puppet are common, more complex charms tend to use Python.
 Charms have been written in Ruby, PHP, and many charms are a collection of simple bash scripts.

-Your choice of language would be influenced first by what’s already been done - if there is an existing charm for the application you need and you just want to add a feature, it’s probably best to contribute to that existing charm.
-Also, if there is not yet a reasonable charm for your application, but you have existing scripts yourself - for Puppet or Chef, or in Bash or Python - then use those as the starting point of your new charm.
+Your choice of language would be influenced first by what’s already been done - if there is an existing charm for the service you need and you just want to add a feature, it’s probably best to contribute to that existing charm.
+Also, if there is not yet a reasonable charm for your service, but you have existing scripts yourself - for Puppet or Chef, or in Bash or Python - then use those as the starting point of your new charm.
 A charm is also a collection of scripts that handle different kinds of events.
 Those scripts do not all have to be in the same language.
 If there is an existing charm, mostly in Ruby, but it does not handle a connection to your favourite monitoring system, you could add the scripts that provide the integration you need in the language of your choice.

-Charms can be released under whatever license the author prefers, there are charms under just about every kind of license out there today.
+Charms can be published under whatever license the author prefers, there are charms under just about every kind of license out there today.
 In many cases, charms follow the license of the applications that they deploy, but this is not a requirement.
 There are open source charms that deploy proprietary software, for example, and the reverse would be possible as well.

 Juju itself imposes no requirements on the license of the charm.
 Check out the details in the charm store.
 We do encourage the charming community to keep their charms open source in order to stimulate the sharing of best practices and better code, and most charmers have followed that guidance, picking a license that works for them.